 There are a number of different bait clips (and similar devices) available to UK anglers.
-They work to streamline bait behind a sinker to make the whole rig more aerodynamic as it flies through the air.
-This has the obvious advantages of both increasing casting distance and reducing the chances of rigs tangling, while some bait clip devices such as Breakaway’s Impact Shields also protect bait on impact with the water and allows for better bait presentation.
+They work to streamline bait behind a weight to make the rig more aerodynamic as it flies through the air.
+This has the obvious advantages of both increasing casting distance and reducing the chances of rigs tangling, while some bait clip devices such as Breakaway’s Impact Shields also protect bait on impact with the water and allow for better bait presentation.

 Simple Bait Clip – The humble bait clip does its job by simply clipping a bait in place behind the lead.
 The bait clip is attached to the line with some tubing (which usually comes supplied) and the bottom of the clip turned up (with a pair of pliers) to stop it from sliding out of the tube.
 This is a simple, effective and very cheap way of clipping down baits, and an excellent choice for rough ground fishing were anglers will lose tackle to snags and therefore want to construct rigs as cheaply as possible.
 The only issue is that with certain casting styles (mostly off the ground) the hook can fall out of the clip prior to the cast being performed, and the bait can sometimes become unclipped while it is flying through the air.
 However, with a little practice this is a rare event for most anglers.
 Buy simple bait clips by clicking here.